Report | Annual Statistical Risk Assessments

 - Countries where estimated risk has been consistently high over multiple years

-- Countries where estimated risk has increased significantly from our last assessment
+- Countries where estimated risk has increased or decreased significantly from our last assessment

 - Countries with unexpected results